Unity-Technologies/ml-agents-dots/Documentation~/README.md

-## Preview package
+## ML-Agents DOTS Installation Guide
-This package is available as a preview, so it is not ready for production use.
+Please note that this package is available as a preview, so it is not ready for production use.
 The features and documentation in this package might change before it is verified for release.

 ## Installation